swinton/gitterbot/README.md

 ```
 - Change the code there, or add your code to the block in lines 24-32.
 - Join the new room manually while logged in as your bot account.

-### Add new bot messages
-- **PROTIP/Disclaimer:** _**Do not include the phrase that triggers a message in the response message.** You will find unfortunate behaviors, which may include some accidental looping that may get the bot account banned.
-I may or may not know from experience._
-- The basic room messages are stored in `data/rooms/RoomMessages.js`.
-- So far, our bot is best at watching for incoming chat messages, and uses regex to know when to respond.
-- Test out the current messages (and your regex knowledge) to see what our Bot can say:
-  - `/satellite/gim`
-  - `/githubteacher/gim`
-  - `/botx/i`
-  - `/\btroll\b/i`
-  - `/allyourbase/`
-- It's easy to add simple, static messages here.
-This is the point of contact for more interactive messages, too.

 ### Make the bot persistant with a Heroku Server
 - Make a Heroku account and log in